Finite-temperature topological invariant for interacting systems

 \paragraph{Extended super-lattice Bose-Hubbard model. --}

-Let us discuss a specific example with interaction-induced fractional topological charges and associated fractional winding number, the one-dimensional extended super-lattice Bose Hubbard model (Ext-SLBHM).
+Let us discuss a specific example with interaction-induced fractional topological charges and associated fractional winding number \cite{Zheng-PRB-2016,Li-PRB-2017} , the one-dimensional extended super-lattice Bose Hubbard model (Ext-SLBHM).
 As shown in Fig.\ref{fig:system}(b), bosons at lattice site $j$, described by annihilation and creation operators $\a_j$ and $\ad_j$, and with onsite interaction strength $U$ move along a 1D lattice with alternating hopping $t_1$ and $t_2$ and a staggered potential $\Delta$.
 In addition there is a nearest-neighbor (NN) and next-nearest neighbor (NNN) interaction $V_1$ and $V_2$ respectively.
 The Hamiltonian reads in second quantization

 Here $\hat n_j = \ad_j \a_j$.
 The system has a unit cell of two sites.
-With periodic boundary conditions one finds two single-particle energy bands with a finite gap, which closes only for $\Delta=t_1-t_2=0$.
-For sufficiently strong interactions there are further gap openings and Mott insulating (MI) states with fractional fillings per unit cell emerge.
+With periodic boundary conditions and in the absence of interactions one finds two single-particle energy bands with a finite gap, which closes only for $\Delta=t_1-t_2=0$.
+For sufficiently strong interactions there are further gap openings and Mott insulating (MI) states with fractional fillings emerge.
 The ground-state phase diagram, obtained from DMRG simulations \cite{DMRG} is shown in Fig.\ref{fig:system}(a), where MI phases with fractional fillings are indicated.